 Dr. Ello's work focuses on gerontology and research.
 She has an extensive and varied range of clinical experiences.
 Dr. Ello worked as a licensed clinical social worker for many years in a private psychiatric hospital, a community mental health center, and in private practice.
 She provided inpatient and outpatient services to individuals, couples, and families.
 Dr. Ello has been the chair of the research content area in the MSW Program for the past 11 years.
 She is currently working on a research initiative regarding infusing gerontology content into all MSW foundation courses.

 Dr. Holbrook’s clinical practice has focused on trauma, mental health, and intimate partner violence.
 She has served in supervisory and administrative roles in human service and advocacy organizations where her skills in program and policy development, grant writing, and participation in county and state task forces have improved services for individuals with mental illness and victims of intimate partner violence.
-Dr. Holbrook received her Ph.D. from Bryn Mawr College and her research has focused on substance abuse and co-occurring mental health disorders in pregnant and parenting women.
-She has published several articles on the treatment of opioid dependence during pregnancy, neonatal abstinence syndrome, and co-occurring mental health disorders in substance using women.
+Dr. Holbrook received her PhD from Bryn Mawr College.
+Her research has focused on substance abuse and co-occurring mental health disorders in pregnant and parenting women.
+She has published several articles on the treatment of opioid dependence during pregnancy, neonatal abstinence syndrome, and co-occurring mental health disorders in substance-using women.

 Dr. O'Neal's areas of interest include community mental health services, multicultural resources, and universal design to enhance student and consumer engagement and participation.
 She has worked professionally and volunteered for various organizations focusing on educational, mental health, and community issues, in Georgia, New York, New Jersey, and Pennsylvania.